Ringing in new styles: Start your year off fashionably with local flavors

 “It makes all the difference,” Zella said.

-The store offers women’s apparel, shoes, handbags, jewelry as well as men’s fashions.
+The store offers women’s apparel, shoes, handbags, jewelry as well as men’s fashions, many of which has a western vibe.

 “You can get a great party dress for under $40,” Zella said.